 - Blog Post: Auditory Processing Disorder Interventions: How Do They Work?

 - Webinar: Auditory Processing: Its Critical Link to Reading

-If you’re interested in learning more about Fast ForWord and how it helps the hardest to reach learners improve their reading and language skills, let us know!
+If you’re interested in learning more about Fast ForWord reading intervention and how it helps students with auditory processing disorders improve their reading and language skills, let us know!
 We’re happy to send you more information or schedule a personal demonstration.